pravallika-1305/III-year-Lab/CN & WT LAB/CN Experiments/Experiment-7/README.md

-# Experiment 7

-## Aim of the Experiment
+# Aim of the Experiment
-Write a C program Implement data encryption and data decryption
+## Write a C program Implement data encryption and data decryption

-## Steps or Procedure of experiment
+# Steps or Procedure of experiment

 Step 1: Start